 Credits, 2 sem. hrs.
-Corequisite/Prerequisite NUR 324, Admission to nursing program, and MAT 207 or PSY 301 Focuses on the research process and the development of an attitude of inquiry.
+Prerequisite(s): NUR 324 and Admission to nursing program

+Corequisite/Prerequisite MAT 207 or PSY 301

+Focuses on the research process and the development of an attitude of inquiry.
 The role of the nurse in conducting and utilizing research is explored.